 Peace Lilies are much more tolerant of shade than most houseplants, though will need indirect, bright, filtered sunlight for flowering.
 Flowering occurs sporadically, but with increased chance as a result of more sunlight.
 Keep these plants evenly moist and fertilize them every 6 weeks during active growth periods with a 15-30-15 houseplant fertilizer found in our greenhouses.
-Always allow the surface of the soil to dry out between waterings.
+Between waterings, let the surface of the soil slightly dry out, though never completely.
 Avoid letting their leaves touch up against cold windows, as brown spots can appear.
 If this occurs, remove the affected leaves and new ones will grow in their place!

 Fun Fact: Their name derives from the fact that their blooms resemble white peace flags!

 Next, this plant’s name origin should be no mystery.
 Their flat, widened, wavy foliage grows upright and resembles the slithering snakes!
 While their appearance may pique your interest, Snake Plants do much more for our homes than add to the feng shui.
 They’re actually one of the best houseplants for cleaning the air in our homes!
 These plants absorb harmful toxins and require very little maintenance to continue to thrive, which allows them to exhale oxygen for us to breathe.